scblur869/MQTT-to-Kinesis-Data-Streams/README.md

 ## Streaming MQTT data to Kinesis Data Streams

 The idea behind this service is to run it as a container by the dozens at the edge on a kubernetes platform.
-Through parameterization and CICD, easily deploy containers across dozens of mqtt topics and stream those payloads to kinesis data stream(s) --> firehose --> datalake
+Through parameterization and CICD, easily deploy containers across dozens of mqtt topics and stream those payloads to kinesis data stream(s) --> firehose --> S3

-I have tested this with EMQX and it works great.
-In testing with 5,000,000 records, this service uses around 15mb of RAM and 1.5% of CPU.
+I tested this with EMQX and it works great.
+Tested with 5,000,000 records, this service uses around 15mb of RAM and 1.5% of CPU.
 Typical GO efficiency.

 Security is simple..
 Using IAM, it needs this iam policy attached to the iam 'service user' in order